thomasvjoseph/locust/README.md

 # Locust GitHub Action

 This GitHub Action allows you to run Locust performance tests in your CI/CD pipeline.
-You can easily configure it to load test your web applications using various parameters.
+You can easily configure and run load tests on your web application and download the results in HTML format.

 ## Table of Contents